Balancing Forecast Accuracy and Switching Costs in Online Optimization of Energy Management Systems: Experimentation and Results

 Further, we investigate the relationship between the performance of the FHC algorithm and properties of the forecast, namely accuracy and stability.
-In Figure \ref{fig:matrix_of_plots}, the accuracy and stability of the deterministic and stochastic forecasts are evaluated for different commitment periods.
+In \Cref{fig:matrix_of_plots}, the accuracy and stability of the deterministic and stochastic forecasts are evaluated for different commitment periods between 1 and 12.
 The comparison is made between the optimization with and without switching costs for the forecasts generated for out-of-sample buildings.
-Similar evaluation is done for the in-sample buildings and shown in Online Appendix D \footnote{Appendix D. [Online] Available: \url{https://arxiv.org/abs/2407.03368}}.
+Similar evaluation is done for the in-sample buildings and shown in \ref{sec:in_sample_performance}.
 It is observed from the plots that the forecast error generally decreases with shorter commitment periods, while the vertical stability is better with longer commitment periods.
 The horizontal stability demonstrates a trade-off where the optimal level is reached at a certain commitment period between 1 and 12 hours.
 For stochastic forecast error, measured with the Energy Score, we observe an anomaly when the lowest error is observed for scenarios updated every 8 hours.
-The hypothesis is that this is due to the nature of the implemented method of noise simulation.
+The hypothesis is that this is due to the nature of the method of noise simulation, as outlined in \cite{nweye2022citylearn}.
 The magnitude of added gaussian noise is proportional to the value of the respective point prediction, which produces low variation in the regions around zero, where this specific configuration captures most accurately, therefore the resulting scenario sets capture the real distribution with a low variation.
+Nevertheless, as seen in the optimization score plots, the global minimum is reached at a shorter commitment period, indicating that updating the schedule more frequently is not only beneficial for using the most accurate forecast but also for correcting the previous decisions.